HEALTHY SPINE CENTRE - SCOLIOSIS INFORMATION

 poor posture and muscular weakness - exercise scoliosis

 Scoliosis was first described by Hippocrates and the term "scoliosis" was first used by Galen.
 Historically, scoliosis was defined as a lateral or sideways curve in the spine.
 Now we know that scoliosis is a three dimensional deformity of the spine with lateral deviation as well as vertebral rotation.
 Scoliosis can affect both children and adults.
 In children it is a much more serious condition because it can rapidly progress as the child grows.
 Scoliosis can develop at any age.
 People with a family history of spinal deformity are at greater risk of developing scoliosis.
 If scoliosis is neglected, the curves might progress dramatically.
 What is more, improperly treated scoliosis may lead to disabilities, neurological disorders, permanent disabilities with circulatory and respiratory problems.
 Physical changes in the body posture can also cause Depression.
-Depression caused by scoliosis leading to further health problems.
+Depression caused by scoliosis leads to further health problems.
 That is why early detection is essential!

 Scoliosis may be either Structural or Functional.
 Structural deformities are characterized by permanent structural changes in the bone and are usually congenital.
 Structural or permanent changes may also result from mechanical dysfunction, ultimately leading to permanent degenerative changes that disrupt the normal contours and motions of the spine over time.
 With structural scoliosis, the vertebrae are rotated with the anterior body toward the convex side.
 This rotation causes the posterior ribs and posterior chest wall to be more prominent, or sunken in, on the concave side.

-Functional deformities do not involve permanent bony changes and typically result from mechanical dysfunction due to poor posture, leg length discrepancy, joint inflammation, nerve root irritation, muscular imbalance, soft tissue shortening, or a combination of these.
+Functional deformities do not involve permanent bone changes and typically result from mechanical dysfunction due to poor posture, leg length discrepancy, joint inflammation, nerve root irritation, muscular imbalance, soft tissue shortening, or a combination of these.
 These conditions are marked by observable postural deformity and loss of spinal ROM (range of movement).
 A distinguishing factor of functional versus structural curvatures is that functional curvature disappears with forward flexion of the spine.
 Because of the muscular imbalances and compensatory changes created by these spinal curvatures, patients with scoliosis often complain of pain, muscular fatigue, and spasm in the postural muscles.
 It is important to recognize functional scoliosis in the physically active and to correct the mechanical dysfunction in order to prevent irreversible structural changes over time.

 Scoliosis is generally classified as Mild, Moderate or Severe.